 What is hormonal acne & why do I get it?

 Hormonal acne is a common subset of acne.
 It presents as deep, often painful lumps and bumps around the jawline area.
 Another name for this type of acne is female jawline hormonal acne.

 The cause of this acne is multifactorial, including stress, diet, skin care, hormones, genetics & environmental factors.
 In the vast majority of cases hormone levels are normal (in contrast to true hormonal acne where there may be elevated levels of 17 hydroxyprogesterone, DHEAS, testosterone, prolactin, etc..)
 This type of acne is termed intracrine dysfunction, namely oil glands sensitive to normal levels of hormones.
 Hence this explains the monthly fluctuations of activity.
-How to manage?
-See below for suggestions.
+More on hormonal acne.

 Can skin care products help with hormonal acne?